kristoff-it/zig-okredis/COMMANDS.md

 OkRedis doesn't provide any command-specific method and instead uses a different approach based on the idea of command builders.
-It might feel annoying at first to have to deal with a different approach, but I'll show in this document how this pattern brings enough advantages to the table to make the switch well worth.
+It might feel annoying at first to have to deal with a different way of doing things, but I'll show in this document how this pattern brings enough advantages to the table to make the switch well worth.

 ## Included Command Builders
 OkRedis includes command builders for all the basic Redis commands.